Paul Ezra Rhoades: Possible additional murders

 According to the task force established to investigate these murders, all of which had been linked via the copper-jacketed, hollow pointed bullets used, they had received information that placed Rhoades in the area at the time of the killings.
 In addition, they had located another handgun which linked him to numerous burglaries and thefts committed at the Wasatch Front.
 Around the same time, he was proposed as a possible suspect in the June 21, 1984 murder of 25-year-old Lisa Ehlers, who was found shot to death at a roadside in the Jackson Hole valley, near Bondurant, Wyoming.
 The main investigator for the task force, Jim Bell, later revealed in an interview with the Jackson Hole Guide that he was able to place Rhoades in the area at the time after conducting an interview with him.
 However, despite appeals for information to the public, no evidence connecting Rhoades to the killings ever surfaced, and he was never charged.

+In May 2025, Othram identified Gallegos' killer as Ricky Lee Stallworth, an airman at the Hill Air Force Base who died from natural causes in 2023.
+Due to the identification, Rhoades is no longer considered a suspect in this case.